tarantool/doc/doc/reference/reference_lua/yaml.rst

 **Note on ``decode_save_metatables``**

-You may want to change result's metatable to get block-formatted ``encode()`` output instead of flow-formatted for large tables for better readability.
+For better readability, you may want to change the result's metatable to get block-formatted ``encode()`` output instead of flow-formatted output for large tables.

-The possible solution is to assign new metatable.
+The possible solution is to assign a new metatable.

 .. code-block:: tarantoolsession